Mayah-Design/Tech-Assessment/README.md

 ## Candidate Tasks to Complete

 1. **Implement Backend Logic**
    Complete the `RoomService` to return furniture items that fit within a given room.
-Given a room and its dimensions, the service should calculate which furniture objects can fit inside — accounting for the space already occupied by any selected items (e.g. sofa, coffee table, side table).
+Given a room and its dimensions, the service should calculate which furniture objects can fit inside, accounting for the space already occupied by any selected items (e.g. sofa, coffee table, side table).
+Feel free to add, update, and remove any pre-existing APIs / controller methods in the backend service.

 2. **Build Frontend UX**
    Create an elegant user interface to display selected furniture in a room.
-Demonstrate best practices in React component design, state management, and styling.
+Demonstrate best practices in React component design, state management, and styling. **Take a screenshot of your final, beautiful UX!**

 3. **System Design Questions**
    Answer the system design questions in `system-design/system-design-questions.md`.